 Heard of lifesaving sport before?
 I didn't think so!
 Come and join in what is one of the most exciting and fun societies in the university.

-All student groups within the Students' Union are run entirely by students.
+All clubs and societies within the Students' Union are run entirely by students.
 The student committee for Lifesaving this year are:

 - Abbie Brown

 - Sarah Jones